 - Ivey Research Station, 567 East Shore Road, Pelee Island, Ontario

 - Shorebird Field Cabin, 2459 Route 935, Johnson’s Mills, New Brunswick (Johnson’s Mills Shorebird Reserve and Interpretive Centre)

 - Old Man on His Back Prairie and Heritage Conservation Area, Saskatchewan

-- The Weston Family Tall Grass Prairie Interpretive Centre, 32087 Road 10N, Stuartburn, MB
+- The Weston Family Tall Grass Prairie Interpretive Centre, 32087 Road 10N, Stuartburn, Manitoba

-- Pitman Research Cabin on NCC's Gravelly Bay property, Long Point, ON
+- Pitman Research Cabin on NCC's Gravelly Bay property, Long Point, Ontario

 Field houses are also potentially available in Quebec and in other locations in British Columbia and Ontario.
 Availability and conditions vary among facilities.

 In addition, the Weston Family Conservation Science Fellowship Program encourages further collaboration with academic institutions and graduate students.